 We want families to be able to make the most of their small loans, so loan officers walk alongside all loan recipients providing support and training.
 The term of a loan varies but is typically six months to a year.

 95% of our loan clients are women – restoring dignity and hope to their lives and enabling them to provide for their children.
-By investing in mothers like Mira, Naomi and Inis, you’ll be giving them the tools they need to transform their families’ futures.
-Because small loans means big changes!
+By investing in mothers like Naomi, you’ll be giving them the tools they need to transform their families’ futures.
+Because small loans mean big changes!